On this pageGet Started with Worfklows

 Once the run is complete, click on the last node, ZIP-TO-OUT, and from the output tab (bottom of the screen), click on output.zip and then download.
 The zip contains all the relevant information the workflow could find about the organization from Shodan.
 Unzip the output.zip and use the data as per your use case.

 Feel free to edit the workflow, add or remove nodes, and tailor it to your needs.

 It is more important than ever for enterprises to monitor their security environment and make decisions based on the information they gather.
 So, how does threat intelligence help?
 It enables you to identify threats, understand the impact/risk of incidents, classify and prioritize the threats, and respond effectively.
 It is also a proactive way to identify threats and incidents before they impact you.

-If you are looking to automate threat intelligence, you don’t have to look any further.
-With Trickest & Shodan workflow, you can analyze the threat data, share the information with your security teams, and integrate the data into your existing tools.
+If you are looking to automate threat intelligence, you don't have to look any further.
+Register on Trickest & with Shodan workflow, you can analyze the threat data, share the information with your security teams, and integrate the data into your existing tools.

 GET STARTED WITH TRICKEST TODAY

 Complete our registration to elevate and automate your offensive security endeavors.Get started